Winter Steelhead Fishing on the Wallowa River

 We expect to be catching more Steelhead than Bull Trout in the coming weeks/months.
 There are a lot of Steelhead waiting, down in the Grande Ronde and roadless stretch of Wallowa river, for the right conditions to get them moving upstream.
 When they do, we expect to have a great February and March fishing for steelhead on the Wallowa River.

 The Grande Ronde River is currently experiencing a little flush of water, after some warmer air temperatures and rain in lower elevations sent water running downstream over the weekend.
+When conditions improve, our Grande Ronde River rafting trips offer a fantastic way to experience the same waters from a new perspective once fishing season winds down.
 The cfs at Troy, Oregon was up over 2600 but is now on a nice slide past 2400 hopefully on down to about 1400.
 If it does continue on down you could see some good action down there using the right techniques.

 Here is a copy of the current Creel Report from the Lower Grande Ronde River in Oregon and Washington.
 Take a look and make of it what you will.